Linear Model and Extensions: More on the interpretations of the coefficients

 which reduces to the following form for the logit model

 For a binary covariate $x_{ij}$, the average marginal effect is defined as

 The \ri{margins} function in the \ri{margins} package can compute the average marginal effects and the corresponding standard errors.
 In particular, the average marginal effect of \ri{assign} is not significant as shown below.
-The \ri{R} code in this section is in \ri{code19.3.R}.

 The interaction term is much more complicated.
 Contradictory suggestions are given across fields.
 Consider the following model

 If the link is logit, then epidemiologists interpret $e^{\beta_{12}}$ as the interaction between $x_{i1}$ and $x_{i2}$ on the odds ratio scale.
 Consider a simple case with binary $x_{i1}$ and $x_{i2}$.
 Given $x_{i2} = 1$, the odds ratio of $x_{i1}$ on $y_i$ equals $e^{\beta_1 + \beta_{12}}$; given $x_{i2} = 0$, the odds ratio of $x_{i1}$ on $y_i$ equals $e^{\beta_1}$.
 Therefore, the ratio of the two odds ratio equals $e^{\beta_{12}}$.
 When we measure effects on the odds ratio scale, the logistic model is a natural choice.
 The interaction term in the logistic model indeed measures the interaction of $x_{i1}$ and $x_{i2}$.